Tips on how to build a staff rewards calendar

 5. Allow sufficient budget

-You can use as little or as much as you need but to ensure you can conduct the activities when planning months and years ahead, make sure you allow for some budget.
+You can use as little or as much as you need but to ensure you can conduct the activities when planning months and years ahead, make sure you allow for somefunds in your annual budget.

 6. Choose the dates for activities wisely